 A few times a year, we'll use this space to post specific opportunities--usually paid graduate or undergraduate research assistant positions that require 12-20 hours of work.
 Unpaid interns are welcome year-round.
 To learn more about these opportunities, email Project Manager Colleen Dawicki (email@example.com).

-Current UI team
+Current UI student staff

 Robert Golder, Graduate research assistant, MPP '14